Yale-BIM/f21-assignments/assignment-3/README.md

             > Tip: An example on broadcasting tf transformations can be found in [this tutorial](http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20broadcaster%20%28Python%29).

-    - Edit the `generate_target.launch` script in the shutter_lookat package so that it runs your new node (publish_target_relative_to_realsense_camera.py) in addition to all of the nodes that it already launches.

-        > [Roslaunch](http://wiki.ros.org/roslaunch) is a tool for easily launching multiple ROS nodes.
-Roslaunch scripts are written in XML format, according to [this specification](http://wiki.ros.org/roslaunch/XML).

-    - Close all your nodes in ROS and launch the `generate_target.launch` script (which now includes your node).
+    - Close all your nodes in ROS, launch the `generate_target.launch` script, and launch your new node which publishes the `target` frame.

     - Add a TF display to RViz, and verify that the new `target` frame that you are publishing visually matches the position of the moving target (red ball).
 If the frame and the moving object are not displayed in the same place, check your code and edit as necessary.

+    - Run public tests for this part of this assignment to ensure that your node is operating as expected for this part of the assignment:

+        ```bash
+        $ rostest shutter_lookat_public_tests test_publish_target.launch
+        ```

+        If you want to see how the tests are implemented, check the `shutter_lookat_public_tests` package that is provided as part of this assignment.

-    - Save your work by adding and committing your publish_target_relative_to_realsense_camera.py node and the generage_target.launch script to your local repository.
+    - Save your work by adding and committing your publish_target_relative_to_realsense_camera.py script to your local repository.
 Push your code to GitHub.

         > Remember that continously committing your work and pushing to GitHub will ensure that your code is backed up and readily accessible in the future.